prowler-cloud/prowler/README.md

 ./prowler -r cn-north-1 -f cn-north-1 -q -S -M csv,json-asff
 ```

+## CodeBuild deployment

+CodeBuild can help you running Prowler and there is a Cloud Formation template that helps you doing that [here](https://github.com/toniblyx/prowler/blob/master/util/codebuild/codebuild-auditor-account-cfn.yaml).

-## Whitelist or remove FAIL from resources
+## Whitelist or allowlist or remove a fail from resources

 Sometimes you may find resources that are intentionally configured in a certain way that may be a bad practice but it is all right with it, for example an S3 bucket open to the internet hosting a web site, or a security group with an open port needed in your use case.
 Now you can use `-w whitelist_sample.txt` and add your resources as `checkID:resourcename` as in this command: